LLNL/sundials/doc/shared/sundials/Logging.rst

 logging level.
 When running a program with SUNDIALS logging enabled, a default logger is created and attached to the :c:type:`SUNContext` instance at creation.
 Environment variables or run-time functions can be used to determine where the logging output is written.
-For example, consider the CVODE Roberts example, we can direct the informational output to the file ``sun.log`` as follows
+For example, consider the CVODE Roberts example, where we can direct the informational output to the file ``sun.log`` as follows

 .. code-block::